adam-godel/adam-godel/README.md

 ### Hello there!
 My name is **Adam Godel** and I am a first-year student studying mathematics and computer science at Boston University.
-While I am interested in a multitude of CS topics, my recent research interest has been quantum computing.
-This year, I began doing quantum computing research by working on a handful of research projects for different quantum computing companies.
+While I am interested in a multitude of CS topics, my main research interest is quantum computing.
+I have begun to focus on quantum computing by working on a handful of research projects for different companies.
+I am also interested in web development and have significant experience using React.

 You can access my personal website here: https://adamgodel.me/